 You will be surprised how fast windows XP is when it is not bloated.
 Because I had a copy of Norton's Antivirus free for 3 months, I decided to install it.
 It was the worst decision I ever made.
 The computer became "secure" with the price of being terribly slow.

 I considered myself a power user.
-So when I get a virus, it is not such a big deal as if my mom got one.
+So when I get a virus, it is not such a big deal as when my mom got one.
 I could find a solution.
 So on that day, I decided that I do not need an antivirus ever again.
 I removed it, and the computer came back to its almost normal speed.

 What are anti-viruses anyway?
 A lot of times, people would ask me which one I recommend, I would answer that I don't know.
 I don't use one.
 Other times I would be telling people that they are useless and they would say, that's because you did not try AVG.